 Included in the Code are general provisions regarding appropriate dress in school and at school events.
-Specifically, extremely brief garments, such as tube tops, net tops, halter tops, spaghetti straps, plunging necklines (front and/or back) and see-through garments are not appropriate for school wear, and will not be allowed in school.
-Similarly unacceptable are combinations (top/bottom), which reveal one's midriff.
+Clothing should be safe, appropriate, and not disrupt or interfere with the educational process.
+Tops should cover the midriff (front and back) and bottoms should fully cover the upper thigh and buttock areas.
 Clothing which promotes or endorses the use of alcohol, tobacco, or illegal drugs, or which encourages illegal or violent activities is not allowed.
 Similarly, clothing which includes items that are vulgar, obscene, libelous, or that denigrate others in any manner is also not allowed.
 All underwear is to be completely covered with outer clothing, and footwear is required at all times.
 Students may wear hats in common areas.
-Wearing of hats in the classroom is at teacher discretion.
+Wearing hats in the classroom is at teacher discretion.
 Failure to comply with a teacher's request will be considered insubordination.

-Students who come to school wearing such apparel will be required to cover or change the offending garment and given a verbal warning.
-Consequences for repeated violations will include detention, late detention, and/or suspension from school.
+Students who come to school wearing inappropriate apparel will be required to cover or change the offending garment and given a verbal warning.
+Repeated incidents will be addressed with parents/guardians and may result in disciplinary consequences.